 Where is the dividing line between high and low frequency input?
 It’s at Fn of the sprung mass times the square root of two: 1.414 x Fn as stated previously.
 In the automobiles we drive Fn ranges from about 1.0Hz for a softly sprung passenger car up to 3Hz for a very stiff, non-aero race car, which gives us dividing lines that range from about 1.5Hz to 4Hz.
 (The Fn of the unsprung mass is, in all cases, quite a bit higher than 4Hz, which is an interesting twist and will probably be discussed in the future.)

 This post has presented the core analytical support for having the damping force vs. shaft speed curve rise quickly to a “knee” and then change to a lesser slope after that.
 This is the real reason for double-digressive shock curves.
 This is also why linear shock curves, either on bump or rebound, are generally not the best for grip.
 They tend to be incapable of producing enough damping below the dividing frequency (1.414Fn) without producing too much damping above it, especially if you must run on a poor surface.
-Given this limitation, and the fact that too much low speed bump damping throws a car off-line when hitting a sharp bump, the shock builder has little choice but to crank in a lot of rebound, often the 4 to 1 ratio mentioned earlier, to get the total damping up high enough for good body control and sufficiently fast transient response.
+Given this limitation, and the fact that too much bump damping throws a car off-line when hitting a sharp bump, the builder (or revalver) of cheap shocks has little choice but to crank in a lot of rebound, often the 4 to 1 ratio mentioned earlier, to get the total damping up high enough for good body control and sufficiently fast transient response.
+This is clearly not optimum and why expensive shocks are required to get both good handling and good bump absorption.